mideind/GreynirEngine/doc/quickstart.rst

             +-no_et_nf_hk: 'hveitifræ'
     +-'.'

-The code first creates an instance of the :py:class:`Reynir` class and assigns it to the ``r`` object.
-The :py:class:`Reynir` class is Reynir's main service interface.
+The code first creates an instance of the :py:class:`Greynir` class and assigns it to the ``g`` object.
+The :py:class:`Greynir` class is Greynir's main service interface.

-Next, the program submits a piece of text containing two sentences to Reynir, which returns a job object.
-Each job object encapsulates a stream of sentences that will be, or have been, processed through Reynir's tokenizer and parser.
+Next, the program submits a piece of text containing two sentences to Greynir, which returns a job object.
+Each job object encapsulates a stream of sentences that will be, or have been, processed through Greynir's tokenizer and parser.

 A job object is a Python generator, and the ``for`` loop iterates through the job's sentence stream, returning each sentence in turn in the ``sent``